-Get cozy on a cold night.
+What’s better on a cold night than to get cozy and hear an old story?.
 Here is a popular French-Canadian story — the tale of the Flying Canoe. (also known as La Chasse Galerie, The Bewitched Canoe and The Wild Hunt.)

 It’s New Year’s Eve at a far-flung trading post.
-The voyageurs are lonely, nervous about their sweethearts back home who are probably being romanced by men closer at hand.
-How can these desolate men keep their true loves loyal when they are so far away?
-And the men have to be present to work the next morning.
+A dozen voyageurs are lonely, nervous about their sweethearts back home who, they believe, are probably being romanced by men closer at hand.
+How can these stranded men keep their true loves loyal when they are so far away?
+And they can’t leave–they have to to show up for work the next morning.

 They start paddling and — amazingly — their canoe rises so they can see rivers far below.
-Then the wind takes over and gives them a thrilling ride, rocketing them over treetops, dipping down over frozen waterfalls, nearly crashing into many obstacles because their avant and gouvernail don’t quite know how to steer using the wind.
-Or maybe it’s the devil — they don’t know.
+Then the wind takes over — or maybe it’s the devil, they don’t know — and gives them a thrilling ride, rocketing them over treetops, dipping down over frozen waterfalls, nearly crashing into many obstacles, because their avant and gouvernail don’t know how to steer using the wind.

-Until the wee hours when — Cinderella-ish — the voyageurs realize it’s past time to get back if they are going to make it to work the next day.
+Until the wee hours when — Cinderella-ish — the voyageurs realize it’s well past time to get leave if they are going to make it to work the next day.
 Some have broken the promise not to drink.
 How will the devil take this breach?

 Because they have been partying, steering on the return route is haphazard, and the canoe careens around, barely missing church steeples and tall trees, snowdrifts and open waters.